aui-io/aui-client/README.md

 ### WebSocket API

-All WebSocket methods are accessed via `client.externalSession.*`
+All WebSocket methods are accessed via `client.apolloSession.*`

 #### `connect(args?)` - Establish Connection
 Connect to the WebSocket for real-time communication.